randy-tarnowski/tidytuesday/README.md

 # #TidyTuesday 2020: The Road to 52
 Below are my contributions to [#TidyTuesday](https://github.com/rfordatascience/tidytuesday), a weekly data wrangling/visualization challenge with real-world data sets.
-One of my **2020 Resolutions** is to complete all 52 #TidyTuesdays by December 31st, 2020 :fireworks: :snowflake: :raised_hands:
+One of my **2020 Resolutions** is to complete all 52 #TidyTuesdays by December 31st, 2020 :fireworks: :snowflake: :raised_hands:.
+I'll treat these challenges as fun "palate cleansers" from my daily work and a great way to explore new techniques and visualization tools in R within a short timeframe.

 ## Ground Rules
-* **Deliverables** :envelope: - Each dataset should have a ```clean R file```, ```quality visualization```, and ```accompanying Twitter post```.
-I see this as a "palate cleanser" from my daily data work and a great way to explore new techniques and visualization tools in R within a short timeframe.
+* **Deliverables** :envelope: - Each dataset should have a ```clean R file```, ```quality visualization```, and ```accompanying Twitter post```
 * **Timeline** :watch: - While I'll shoot to complete each visualization the week it is released, work/life will take priority.
 Given this, catch-up weeks will be totally acceptable
 * **Bonus Points** :white_check_mark: - If time allows, I will aim to make a blog post ([like this](https://randy-tarnowski.github.io/post/tt_201952/)) walking through my analysis.
 Hopefully I'll have around one per month when all is said and done
 * **Inspiration** :star2: - Inspiration comes from the [#TidyTuesday](https://twitter.com/search?q=%23TidyTuesday&src=typeahead_click) community, specifically [Thomas Mock](https://twitter.com/thomas_mock) for having started it all, [Jake Kaupp](https://twitter.com/jakekaupp) for completing all 52 weeks in 2019, and [Julia Watzek](https://twitter.com/watzoever) for just having fantastic graphics